rgraciano/echo-sonos/echo-sqs-proxy/README.md

 The access key information can be retrieved by creating and DOWNLOADING new credentials.
 Click your name in the upper right of the dashboard, Security Credentials, Access Keys, Create New Access Key.
 Be sure to download your keys which will be saved to a CSV file.
-You will not be ble to get your secret key again.
+You will not be able to get your secret key again.
 You will have to create new keys if you do not have your secret key.
 Both the accessKeyId and the secretAccessKey can be retrieved from the downloaded CSV file and used provide the needed settings information.